 - You are looking to brag about your own DIY project or tutorial (and why wouldn’t you?
 I’m sure it’s great!)

-- There are no embedded links for a brand or website that sells goods or services.
+- There are no embedded or affiliate links.

 I love to feature hard work and give kudos to a job well done, especially when it’s from another blogger or one of my readers.
 These kinds of project posts are certainly welcome because they are win-win: you get to show off to an audience ready to gobble up a before and after, and I get a wee break from blogging to pay attention to important things (like, um, showering).
 Feature requests can be sent via my contact page.

-Sorry, but generic home tip articles, infographics, roundup posts that do not feature a personal project or tutorial, and articles with embedded links from brands or commercial websites are not permitted as “guest posts” on this blog.
+Sorry, but generic home tip articles, infographics, freelance submissions, roundup posts are not permitted as guest posts on this blog.
 The reason for this is simple: readers are smart and typically don’t like these kinds of posts because the article isn’t consistent with the usual tone and content of this site.
 If you would like to promote your brand, product, or services, I would instead recommend purchasing ad space (either on my sidebar or at the end of my blog posts – purchasing ad space is very easy!).
 There are several options available, and I am happy to explain if you have any questions.

 If you would like to offer a discount for my readers in addition to your sponsorship, please let me know (ex: enter offer code “UDH” for a 10% discount at checkout).
 This is optional, but it may help increase traffic to your site.
 After all, my readers are on the lookout for great products at a great price!